-Maintaining your heating and cooling system offers amazing benefits.
-Perhaps one of the most clear attributes of a well-maintained HVAC system is its capacity to improve indoor comfort painlessly, regardless of the weather outside.
+Maintaining your heating and cooling system offers numerous benefits.
+Maybe one of the most clear attributes of a well-maintained HVAC system is its capacity to achieve indoor comfort painlessly, regardless of the weather outside.
 Find out how to discover the many ways you may enjoy greater comfort at home when your heating and cooling systems are maintained throughout the year.

-One major component of regular maintenance for your heating and cooling system involves replacing your furnace filter and cleaning out your furnace and air conditioner.
-These tasks are important for two reasons: a cleaner HVAC system will function more efficiently and it will disperse cleaner air throughout your home.
-When your HVAC system is filthy, the dirt and dust that accumulates in the system can be carried with heated and cooled air as it is distributed to your vents.
-This means your family is continuously breathing in air that is of a lower quality because your HVAC system is not well-maintained.
-Ensuring your furnace and air conditioner are clean at all times will lower airborne contaminants for better comfort and health.
+A great benefit of routine maintenance for your heating and cooling system involves replacing your furnace filter and cleaning out your furnace and air conditioner.
+These tasks are significant for two reasons: a cleaner HVAC system will function more efficiently and it will circulate cleaner air throughout your home.
+When your HVAC system is filthy, the dirt and dust that accumulates in the system can be circulated with heated and cooled air as it is distributed to your vents.
+This means your family is continually breathing in lower quality air because your HVAC system is not well-maintained.
+Making sure your furnace and air conditioner are clean at all times will lower airborne contaminants for better comfort and health.

 In addition to adding heated or cooled air to your home, your HVAC system can also add something else—noise.
-While there will always be a little noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it functions.
-Noise can be due to loose parts, failing belts, and a number of other factors that are addressed during routine tune-ups.
-Failing parts can even cause very disruptive noises, such as clangs, bangs, screeches, and grinding noises.
+While you’ll always have a little noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it functions.
+Noise may be due to loose parts, failing belts, and many other factors that are addressed during routine tune-ups.
+Failing parts may even cause very disruptive noises, such as clangs, bangs, screeches, and grinding noises.
 All of these noises will affect the peace and quiet in your home.
-By maintaining your HVAC system on a regular basis, you’ll avoid these noisy situations to ensure that your furnace and air conditioner run quietly to create a more relaxing home environment throughout the year.
+By maintaining your HVAC system regularly, you’ll sidestep these noisy situations to ensure that your furnace and air conditioner run quietly to create a more relaxing home environment throughout the year.

 Better Humidity Control